greenymachiney/greenymachiney/README.md

 ### start up
-in /config, make a file named keys.js.
+in /config folder, make a file named `keys.js`.
 The file needs the following information, with the information with the << >> tags filled in.

 `module.exports = {
   google: {